Win Your Case – Taking Photos of Evidence after a Car Accident

 Snap some shots of the other driver’s vehicle after a car accident, too.
 Obviously, a driver may be less inclined to let you photograph the vehicle interior, but taking pictures of the exterior of the vehicle can help to demonstrate points of vehicle contact, and how the accident took place.
 While you are at it, take pictures of the vehicle’s license plate as well.

 Skid marks indicate a driver tried to stop suddenly and may indicate a driver was speeding or driving too fast for traffic conditions.
 If there are skid marks on the pavement where your accident occurred, photograph these marks.
 Try to show the skid marks in relation to where the collision occurred.
-Photos of skid marks can help to prove the fault of the other driver.
+Photos of skid marks can help to prove the fault of the other driver and pictures should be taken as soon as possible before they fade or wash away, or other skid marks appear, making it difficult to prove what happened in your accident case.

-Nearby Road Signs and Traffic Lights: Location Of Atlanta Car Accident
+Nearby Road Signs and Traffic Lights: Proving the Facts of Your Atlanta Car Accident

 You may think that weather conditions do not matter much.
 However, weather conditions can greatly affect an accident.
 Wet surfaces, snow, or debris in the road caused by wind can have a large effect on the occurrence of an accident.
+Driving too fast for conditions is a common cause of Georgia motor vehicle accidents.
+Was the other driver going too fast, even if not speeding?
 After your accident, take some photos that answer these questions: Was it dark or dusk when the accident occurred?
 Cloudy?
 Raining?
 What were the weather conditions like when you were hit?
-If there is standing water on the road, take a photograph of it.
-Standing water on a road way may indicate a road maintenance issue if storm drains are clogged or even a defective roadway design.
+Is there standing water on the road?
+Take a photograph of it.
+Standing water on a road way may also indicate a road maintenance issue if storm drains are clogged or even a defective roadway design.

-One of the most important things that you can document after a car accident is the extent of injuries that you have suffered.
+One of the most important things that you can document after a car or truck accident, or any other type of injury, is the extent of injuries that you have suffered.
 Take a picture of your injuries as soon as you are able to after the accident.
 You may need to ask a friend or family member to help you.
 As time passes, continue to document – do you now have a scar from where you had to have surgery?
 Did you have to wear a cast?
 Is a part of your body permanently crippled?
 When you file a claim for damages, these photos can help to demonstrate the severity of the injuries that you have suffered, and also prove to an insurance company that the injuries are not fabricated.

 Witnesses and Surrounding Businesses